Lightmatter/django-hydra/docs/source/structure.rst

 Vite.js
 *******
 Vite bundles the frontend libraries and frameworks, as well as handling for static assets.

 Configuration of Vite is explored in more detail in the Compiling and Deployment section

 Templates
 *********

-For templating, the `Link Jinja <https://jinja.palletsprojects.com/en/3.0.x/>` engine is recommended.
+For templating, the `Jinja <https://jinja.palletsprojects.com/en/3.0.x/>`_ engine is recommended.

 For those familiar with django templates, the syntax is similar, but Jinja has some worthwhile benefits